 3.4.5.7 Rough usage.
-The RRHB shall be designated to withstand the type of usage that will be encountered on an aircraft carrier, including being thrown and dragged on carborundum coated steel decks.
+The RRHB shall be designated to withstand the type of usage that will be encountered on an aircraft carrier, including being thrown and dragged on carborundum coated steel decks, and stored or used when subjected to wet conditions (including rain, salt water, steam, salt air environment, oil, greases).

 3.4.6 Reliability.
 Equipment reliability shall be considered in every phase of the design process.
 Techniques used to determine and evaluate the detailed design include analyses, part selection, derating, and appropriate application of design guidelines.
-The procuring activity shall specify the MCBF (Mean Cycles Between Failures) for each procurement.
-In meeting this requirement, the scheduled preventive maintenance recommended by the contractor for service usage and approved by the procuring activity will be permitted.
+The acquiring activity shall specify the mean cycles between failures (MCBF) for each procurement.
+In meeting this requirement, the scheduled preventive maintenance recommended by the contractor for service usage and acceptable to the acquiring activity will be permitted.
 Successful completion of the testing herein shall not relieve the contractor of the responsibility for compliance of production units with the specified reliability and performance requirements during any subsequent testing or service usage within the limitations specified.

 3.4.7 Maintainability.
 The RRHB shall be designed in accordance with the quantitative and qualitative maintainability requirements as specified in 3.4.7.1 and 3.4.7.2.
-The RRHB shall be maintained at the Intermediate level of maintenance as specified in OPNAVINST 4790.2A and 3.4.7.1.3.
+The RRHB shall be maintained at the intermediate level of maintenance as specified in OPNAVINST 4790.2 and 3.4.7.1.3.